-This algorithm was first used as a method for text categorization, in order to identify documents as belonging to one category or another (such as spam or legitimate, sports or politics, etc.) with word frequencies as the features.
+This algorithm was first used as a method for text categorization, to identify documents as belonging to one category or another (such as spam or legitimate, sports or politics) with word frequencies as the features.
 It is still competitive in this domain.
-It also finds useful application in the field of automatic medical diagnosis.
+It also finds useful application in automatic medical diagnosis.

-Naïve Bayes classifiers are highly scalable, requiring a number of parameters that are linear in the number of variables (features/predictors) in a learning problem.
+Naïve Bayes classifiers are highly scalable, requiring several parameters that are linear in the number of variables (features/predictors) in a learning problem.
 Maximum-likelihood training can be done by evaluating a closed-form expression, which takes near time, rather than by time consuming iterative approximation as used for many other types of classifiers.